 So if you’re trying to avoid injury while jumping rope make sure to progress through movements at a base you and your body are comfortable with.

 It’s impossible to have zero impact while jumping rope, that’s simply the nature of the exercise.
 However, you can drastically reduce the strain on your joints and the impact of jumping rope with some solutions we have below.
-If you’re trying to reduce the likelihood for joint pain from jumping rope, make sure to check out all the solutions we have below.
+If you’re trying to reduce the likelihood of joint pain from jumping rope, make sure to check out all the solutions we have below.

 1. Keep the Rope Low